Poker Variants

 We do.
 We love poker in all shapes and varieties, but to start off we’re just going to be offering the 2 most popular variations: Texas Hold’em and Omaha (4 and 5 Card).
 These are the most played, and most loved games of poker around.
 They are both great for ring games, sit-and-gos and large field tournaments.

 It’s where we’re starting but we’ll be looking to spread more games as we go.
-We’ll be listening to you at the 4Forum to hear what you – the players – want, and we’ll work on delivering that.
+We’ll be listening to hear what you – the players – want, and we’ll work on delivering that.
 But for now…

 Texas Hold'em Poker